pycroscopy/pycroscopy/README.rst

 Once a user converts their microscope's data format into an HDF5 format, by simply extending some of the classes in `io`, the user gains access to the rest of the utilities present in `pycroscopy.*`.

 2. Installation
 ---------------
+Pycroscopy requires the installation of the base python libraries, a C compiler, and preferrably - a development environment such as Spyder from Continuum or PyCharm.

    1. Install Anaconda 2.5.0 Python 2.7 64-bit:

       a.
 Mac users: <https://repo.continuum.io/archive/Anaconda2-2.5.0-MacOSX-x86_64.pkg>